 The required courses for this program may be found in the AACC College Catalog.

 All students must receive a minimum grade of C or better in each prerequisite course, general education course and each radiologic technology course and a mark of satisfactory in the clinical laboratory to proceed in the program.

-Due to the selection process, the radiologic technology program cannot accept pass-fail as a replacement for letter grades in the required courses.
+Due to the selection process, the program cannot accept pass-fail as a replacement for letter grades in the required courses.

 The criteria used to select the conditional acceptance candidates will be applied in the following order:

-Applicants who have met the academic and admission requirements and have been selected for "Introduction to Radiography" RAD-101 are given conditional acceptance.
+Applicants who have met the academic and admission requirements and have been selected into the program are given conditional acceptance.
 If you are granted conditional acceptance, you must submit a completed health examination record and criminal background check.
 You must also submit verification of current American Heart Association Basic Life Support (BLS) CPR certification by a designated deadline.
 Students who do not meet this deadline will not be considered further for admission and the next person on the list will be contacted.
 Instructions on how to complete these items will be enclosed in the selection packet and are not to be done until instructed to do so.